Updated January 2023

 For residents who need total care, I feed them, bathe them, do laundry, put them in lifts to transfer them, etc. I really enjoy the work."

 Personal support workers have a wide range of possible employers, including:

 ☑️ Long-term care facilities

 ☑️ Group homes

-Some PSWs choose to specialize in caring for clients with specific health care conditions and needs.
+Some PSWs choose to specialize in caring for clients with specific health care conditions and needs, such as dementia.